Last updated 1 June 2019.

 8. Two Year Warranty

 8.1 All products carry a two year limited warranty against defects in materials and workmanship.
-We can only honour warranty claims if you can provide proof of purchase.
+We have a separate warranty structure for our Electric scooter range (please see point 16) We can only honour warranty claims if you can provide proof of purchase.
 You will bear the costs of telephone calls you make to us, and the return of an item for inspection.

 8.2 Where a part is deemed to be faulty, Micro Scooters Ltd will replace the part in question, only where we are unable to supply the part in question will we replace the entire scooter.